 Georgetown is a somewhat small town located in the state of Delaware.
 With a population of 7,051 people and three constituent neighborhoods, Georgetown is the 11th largest community in Delaware.

-Georgetown is a very ethnically-diverse town.
+Georgetown is an extremely ethnically-diverse town.
 The people who call Georgetown home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Georgetown, accounting for 48.58% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Georgetown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Georgetown include Irish, German, Italian, and Dutch.
+Important ancestries of people in Georgetown include Irish, German, Italian, and Polish.

 Georgetown also has a high percentage of its population that was born in another country: 28.15%.

 The most common language spoken in Georgetown is English.
 Other important languages spoken here include Spanish and Vietnamese.